About the Congregation of Holy Cross (CSC)

 Today, the Congregation of Holy Cross consists of over 1,200 perpetually professed religious brothers and religious priests.
 Through our vowed religious life, our apostolic work, and our conviction that “the cross is our only hope,” we strive to be men with hope to bring in the 16 countries in which we live and serve.

-The Congregation is under the leadership of Rev. Richard V. Warner, C.S.C., the 12th Superior General in the history of Holy Cross.
+The Congregation is under the leadership of Fr.
+Robert L. Epping, C.S.C., the 13th Superior General in the history of Holy Cross.
 Along with his assistants on the General Council, they oversee the 18 Provinces, Districts, and Vicariates that constitute the Congregation.

 The first canonized saint of the Congregation of Holy Cross is a humble, uneducated religious brother from Canada that became known as the “Miracle Man of Montreal” due to the miraculous healings worked through his intercession.